 The environmental baseline is an analysis of the effects of past and ongoing human and natural factors leading to the current status of the species.
 The environmental baseline includes the past and present impacts of all federal, state, or private actions and other human activities in the action area (50 CFR §402.02).
 The action area includes a large portion of California's Central Valley.
-The following Central Valley streams below major water storage reservoirs are included in the action area: the Sacramento River downstream of Keswick Dam to the Sacramento-San Joaquin Delta; Clear Creek downstream of Whiskeytown Dam to its confluence with the Sacramento River; the Feather River downstream of Oroville Dam to its confluence with the Sacramento River; the Yuba River downstream of Englebright Dam to its confluence with the Feather River; Stony Creek downstream of Black Butte Reservoir to its confluence with the Sacramento River; the Gownstream of Camp Far West Dam to its confluence with the Feather River; the American River downstream of Nimbus Dam to its confluence with the Sacramento River; the Mokelumne River downstream of Nimbus Dam to the Sacramento-San Joaquin Delta; the Calaveras River downstream of New Hogan Dam to the Sacramento-San Joaquin Delta; the Stanislaus River downstream of New Melones Dam to its confluence with the San Joaquin River; the Tuolumne
+The following Central Valley streams below major water storage reservoirs are included in the action area: the Sacramento River downstream of Keswick Dam to the Sacramento-San Joaquin Delta; Clear Creek downstream of Whiskeytown Dam to its confluence with the Sacramento River; the Feather River downstream of Oroville Dam to its confluence with the Feather River; Stony Creek downstream of Black Butte Reservoir to its confluence with the Sacramento River; the Bear River downstream of Camp Far West Dam to its confluence with the Feather River; the American River downstream of Nimbus Dam to its confluence with the Sacramento River; the Mokelumne River downstream of Camanche Dam to the Sacramento-San Joaquin Delta; the Calaveras River downstream of New Hogan Dam to the Sacramento-San Joaquin Delta; the Stanislaus River downstream of New Melones Dam to its confluence with the San Joaquin River; the Tuolumne